terensu-desu/buddies/README.md

   - Main page redesign from 11/13 request, using cards, larger and fewer preview items

 ## Things to research
+  - Set up a pre-registration mailing list to let users know when the site goes Beta or fully launch.
   - Domain provider (1 domain name or 3).
 I think a .com would be a good start to save money.
   - Security
     - How to get ID verification for hosts.
 Airbnb does by Facebook profile, phone number, email address, or government ID.